mitya-borodin/hyperion/README.md

-# Soul
+# Hyperion

-Soul is control system for components of a smart home built on [Wirenboard equipment](https://wirenboard.com/ru/product/wiren-board-7).
+Hyperion is control system for components of a smart home built on [Wirenboard equipment](https://wirenboard.com/ru/product/wiren-board-7).

 ## Technology